Templates

 ## Save Experiment as Template

-Open the experiment you want to share and select 'Save as Template' in the save-split button.
+Open the experiment you want to share and select **Save as Template** in the save-split button.

-Once you're done, you can save the experiment template.
+Once you're done, save the experiment template.

-## Share Templates
+## Find and Use Templates

-### Sharing within Your Steadybit Tenant
+### Within Your Steadybit Tenant

-### Sharing with the Community
+### Sharing With the Community

 ---